alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 Oh, the Yoda picture is really about absorbing a great destructive force rather than generating a constructive force.
 But it looks forceful.
 And I like Yoda. ☺

----
+#### 5.3.1.
+A single color setter function, for draw, fill and gap.

+The `SetDCPenColor` and `SetDCBrushColor` functions that we’ve used sets respectively drawing color and general fill color.
+But for the gaps in patterned lines and brushes, as well as for the background of text, the GDI will either use the existing image background, called **`TRANSPARENT`** mode, or the color set with the `SetBkColor` function, called **`OPAQUE`** mode.
+You set the mode with the `SetBkMode` function; the default is unfortunately `OPAQUE`.

+Anyway this means that with the GDI there are three possible colorizations to specify the color for: draw (pen color),fill (brush color), and gap (`BK`-color, whatever *bk* is short for).

-The device context class’  `.use` member function takes an arbitrary number of arguments that represent colors to set in the device context.
-What kind of colorization a given argument is used for — e.g. pen or brush — is determined by the argument type’s `.set_in` member function (examples below).
-All but the `Color` base class are such argument types:
+The C++ fluent device context class’  `.use` member function takes an arbitrary number of arguments that represent colors to set in the device context.
+The colorization to use a color for is indicated by the argument type, e.g. one of the classes shown below.
+Specifically the `.use` function delegates the color setting to the argument type’s `.set_in` member function, as shown below (all but the common `Color` base class are argument types):

 *[part-05/code/.include/winapi/gdi/color-usage-classes.hpp](part-05/code/.include/winapi/gdi/color-usage-classes.hpp)*: